signalarun/nodejs-learnings/README.md

      - express.json parses incoming requests with JSON payloads.
 NOTE: Available with Express 4.16.0+
      - express.urlencoded parses incoming requests with URL-encoded payloads.
 NOTE: Available with Express 4.16.0+
      - Application level middleware app.use
      - Router level middleware router.use
+       + Router-level middleware works in the same way as application-level middleware, except it is bound to an instance of express.Router()